kodyl/react-flexr/README.md

 ## Flexr Helpers
 Use these to get the most out of Flexr.
+Especially `findMatch` is very useful when you need to add different behaviour based on window width outside of the grid/cell elements.

 #### `string|false findMatch(string arguments)`
 This is the internal function that Flexr uses to check which ergonomic state it's currently in.
-It's usefull if you have components outside the grid that you want to show/hide/manipulate props.
+It's really useful if you have components outside the grid, that you want to show/hide/manipulate passed properties or stuff in your lifecycle hooks.

+The function accepts multipe ergonomic breakpoints as strings and returns the first one matched or false if nothing matches.

 __Example__
 ```javascript